telerik/winforms-docs/controls/cardview/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started - WinForms CardView Control
-description: RadCardView is a control developed on top of Telerik Presentation Framework which provides a way for displaying and editing text data as well as performing layout modifications
+description: WinForms CardView is a control developed on top of Telerik Presentation Framework which provides a way for displaying and editing text data as well as performing layout modifications
 slug: winforms/cardview/getting-started
 tags: getting,started
 published: True